Jovi8602/mres-gnn/README.md

 - ...

-Each subfolder has READMEs of their own to explain what each script does.

 General Instructions are provided below.
 Each section can be run individually, prodivded all external data folders on Google Drive are downloaded.